A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 North Carolina

-There is truly so much to enjoy about the state of North Carolina that so many people make the decision to call the Tar Heel State home each and every year.
+Making the decision to call the Tar Heel State home might sound like an easy decision.
 In fact, over the span of 2018-2022 alone, more than 4 million households and businesses flocked to North Carolina.
-The metro areas of Charlotte and Raleigh — among the best places to live in North Carolina today — specifically reported the highest net growths in the state!
+The metro areas of Charlotte and Raleigh — among the best places to live in North Carolina today — specifically reported the highest net growths in the state.
+But just like any other state, there are definitely pros and cons of living in North Carolina that you’ll need to consider first before packing up and actually moving to North Carolina yourself.

-Planning a move to North Carolina?
+Planning a move to South Carolina?
 Start by getting a quote from PODS.

 Fun Facts You Should Know About North Carolina